International Development Week - February 3 to 9, 2019

 Together for Gender Equality

-From February 4 to 10, 2018, Global Affairs Canada, individuals and organizations across the country take part in International Development Week (IDW) and celebrate Canadian contributions to poverty reduction and international humanitarian assistance in the developing world.
-IDW is also a chance to engage others in learning about—and contributing to—those efforts.
+Across Canada and abroad, Global Affairs Canada, along with individuals and organizations, will mark International Development Week (IDW) with a celebration of Canadian contributions to poverty reduction and international humanitarian assistance in the developing world.

 Celebrate International Development Week!

 Learn about Canadians who have contributed to international development